ColinEberhardt/angular2-todo/README.md

 This project demonstrates a simple todo list application written with Angular 2 and TypeScript.
 It accompanies [a blog post I have written](http://blog.scottlogic.com/2015/12/07/angular-2.html) which describes how this application was written step-by-step.
 The application and blog post demonstrate the following:

- - Angular 2.0 event and property binding
+ + Angular 2.0 event and property binding
- - Two-way binding
+ + Two-way binding
- - Dependency Injection
+ + Dependency Injection
- - How to create components with properties and events
+ + How to create components with properties and events
- - Component view encapsulation and change detection strategies
+ + Component view encapsulation and change detection strategies
- - A flux-like approach with a store for persisting data
+ + A flux-like approach with a store for persisting data

+I have also updated the code to [show integration with Gulp, DefinitelyTyped, Immutable.js and node-uuid](http://blog.scottlogic.com/2015/12/24/creating-an-angular-2-build.html), and in a [further blog post detailed how Immutable.js and the OnPush strategy work together](http://blog.scottlogic.com/2016/01/05/angular2-with-immutablejs.html).

  ![image](screenshot.png)